firxworx/op-ansible-device-automation/README.md

 ## Supported Hardware

-The ansible playbooks as-implemented should broadly support intel-based devices running a clean server installation of the free linux-based [Ubuntu](https://ubuntu.com/) 20.04 LTS or 22.04 LTS operating system.
+The ansible playbooks as-implemented should broadly support intel-based devices running a clean server installation of the free linux-based [Ubuntu](https://ubuntu.com/) 22.04 LTS operating system.

-Most modern touch screens are supported by Ubuntu running on PC.
+Most modern touch screens are supported by Ubuntu.
 In most cases, no special drivers are required to use typical touch screens with video input and USB output.
-The OS will recognize touchscreens connected via USB as pointing devices and will treat them similar to a USB mouse.
+The OS typically recognizes touchscreens connected via USB as pointing devices and will treat them similar to a USB mouse.

 Display orientation, resolution, and more can be changed by customizing the x server configuration.
 Search for resources related to xorg.conf for more information, and refer to xserver role in `roles/xserver`.
 Be careful to ensure your configuration reflects the capabilities of your display as it is possible to cause damage to your hardware in certain cases.